Florida Scott-Maxwell: Biography

-Florida Pier was born in Orange Park, Florida on September 24, 1883, and was raised in Pittsburgh, living with her father's side of the family, who were Unitarians.
+Florida Pier was born in Orange Park, Florida in 1883 and was raised in Pittsburgh, living with her father's side of the family, who were Unitarians.
 She was educated at home until the age of ten.
 After then, she went to art school until she was 13 and then went to a drama school in New York City.
 Scott-Maxwell had small Broadway roles at age 16.
 She acted with the Edwin Mayo Theater Company.
 Around age 20, she first started writing and publishing short stories.
 Florida Pier became the first woman on the staff at the New York Evening Sun where she had a weekly column.

 In 1910 she married John Maxwell Scott-Maxwell and moved to her husband's native Scotland, and lived in Baillieston House 6 miles east of Glasgow where she worked for women's suffrage and as a playwright.

 They had four children: sons Stephen, Peter and Denis, and a daughter Hilary.
 The couple divorced in 1929 and she moved to London.
 Her second play, Many Women was staged at the Arts Theatre in 1932.

 In 1933 she studied Jungian psychology under Carl Jung and practiced as an analytical psychologist in both England and Scotland.
 During World War II, she worked on her psychological practice in Edinburgh.
 Later, she moved to Exeter.
 During this time, she also worked for the BBC as a commentator.
 The BBC interviewed her about aging in July of 1954.
 She also discussed topics such as loneliness, on the "Woman's Hour."
 Scott-Maxwell maintained her psychological practice for around 25 years.
 Her most famous book is The Measure of My Days (1968).

-Scott-Maxwell died in Exeter, England on 6 March 1979.
+Florida Scott-Maxwell died in Exeter, England on 6 March 1979, aged 95.